Marianne Farnebo's Group

 To build a strong and creative research team, our laboratory brings together talented people from universities around the world.
 We combine recent techniques with our local deep knowledge in cell biology and in close collaboration with oncologists and pathologists we create the best possible team for every research task.
 Together we play part in developing our next breakthrough ideas.

 Large-scale screens and whole-genome sequencing have provided a wealth of information concerning the factors and cellular processes that contributes to the maintenance of genomic integrity and thereby help prevent human diseases.
-Such investigations have led to the surprising identification of RNA processing factors as regulators of DNA repair and revealed that these factors are often mutated in disorders associated with genomic instability, such as cancer.
-Confirming these findings and uncovering the underlying mechanism(s), which the goal of our research, may open new therapeutic possibilities.
-More specifically, we are examining the role of the RNA-modifying enzymes fibrillarin and dyskerin and associated RNA in the repair of DNA double-strand breaks.
+Such investigations have led to the surprising identification of RNA-binding proteins, as well as RNA itself, as regulators of DNA repair and revealed that these factors are often mutated in disorders associated with genomic instability, such as cancer.
+Our research focus lies on uncovering the underlying mechanism(s) of non-coding RNA and associated proteins in the repair of DNA double-strand breaks.
 This could open new avenues for RNA-based approaches for the treatment of cancer.

 The research in our laboratory is/was funded/supported by: